 Sandra Liebenberg, H.F.
-Oppenheimer Chair in Human Rights Law, Faculty of Law, University of Stellenbosch, Co-director of the Law Faculty’s Socio-Eonomic Rights and Administrative Justice Research Project, member of the UN Committee on Economic, Social and Cultural Rights (2017-2020):
+Oppenheimer Chair in Human Rights Law, University of Stellenbosch, Co-director of the Faculty of Socio-Economic Rights and Administrative Justice Research Project, member of the UN Committee on Economic, Social and Cultural Rights (2017–2020)

 - The Evolving Jurisprudence of the UN Committee on Economic, Social and Cultural Rights under the Optional Protocol (virtual lecture)

 - Case Study: The European Court of Human Rights

 Tara Melish, Professor of Law, Director, Buffalo Human Rights Centre, SUNY Buffalo Law School, The State University of New York

 - Case Study: The Inter-American Human Rights System

 - Direct v.
 Indirect Approaches to Economic, Social and Cultural Rights Enforcement

 Shanelle van der Berg, Senior Researcher, South African Human Rights Commission, Research Fellow, Department of Public Law, University of Stellenbosch